Salvation is a rescue operation. To understand salvation, we need to know what the problem was, what God did about it, and how we respond to it.

 Either way, the Bible describes this as a new birth.
 When we have faith in Christ, we are born anew as children of God (John 1:12-13; Galatians 3:26; 1 John 5:1).
 The Holy Spirit begins to live within us (John 14:17), and God begins a new creation in us (2 Corinthians 5:17; Galatians 6:15).
 The old self dies, and a new person is being created (Ephesians 4:22-24)—God is changing us.

-In Jesus Christ, and as we have faith in him, God is undoing the results of humanity’s sin.
+In Jesus Christ, and as we respond to him with faith, God is undoing the results of humanity’s sin.
 As the Holy Spirit works within us, a new humanity is being formed.
 The Bible doesn’t say exactly how this happens; it just says that it is being done.
 The process begins in this life and is finished in the next.

 The goal is to make us more like Jesus Christ.
 He is the image of God in perfection (2 Corinthians 4:4; Colossians 1:15; Hebrews 1:3), and we must be transformed into his likeness (2 Corinthians 3:18; Galatians 4:19; Ephesians 4:13; Colossians 3:10).
 We are to be like him in spirit—in love, joy, peace, humility and other godly qualities.
 That’s what the Holy Spirit does in us.
 He is restoring the image of God.

 Salvation is also described as reconciliation—the repair of our relationship with God (Romans 5:10-11; 2 Corinthians 5:18-21; Ephesians 2:16; Colossians 1:20-22).
+He does not view us as enemies—he wants to live with us in peace and love.
 No longer do we resist or ignore God—we love him.
 We are changed from enemies to friends.
 And even more than friends—God says that he adopts us as his own children (Romans 8:15; Ephesians 1:5).
 We are in his family, with rights, responsibilities and a glorious inheritance (Romans 8:16-17; Galatians 3:29; Ephesians 1:18; Colossians 1:12).

 And in the future, we will be even more like Christ (1 Corinthians 15:49; 1 John 3:2).
 We will be immortal, incorruptible, glorious and sinless.
 Our spiritual bodies will have supernatural powers.
 We will have a vitality, intelligence, creativity, power and love far beyond what we know now.
 The image of God, once tarnished by sin, will be restored even better than it was before.